Important Legal Disclaimer

 Total upfront for rental application: $1,500-$3,000+

-Timeline reality: From starting apartment search to getting keys = 2-6 weeks typical.
-Don't buy furniture until you have a signed lease and move-in date.
+Timeline: From starting your search to getting keys takes 2-6 weeks.
+Don't buy items until you have a signed lease and move-in date.

-Common mistake: Students buy furniture 4-6 weeks before securing apartment, then apartment falls through or is different size.
-They waste money or can't fit items.
+Common mistake: Students buy items 4-6 weeks before getting their flat.
+Then the flat falls through or is a different size.
+They waste money or the items don't fit.

 Smart sequence: